Moodle: Student Journals

 • Check Show blog usage extra statistics to add the date of the last post to views.

-9. If you want to grade journals, expand Grade, choose Teacher grades students, then choose a Scale or set a Point value.
+9. If you want to grade journals, expand Grade.
+Choose Teacher grades students, then choose whether you want to use a Scale or set a Point value.
+Otherwise, leave the default, No Grade, in place.

 View and grade student work

 Once students began to post to their journals/blogs, the entries will show up when a user opens the journal activity.
-If you set the activity up as Separate individual blogs only teachers will see entries in all journals as shown below; students will see only their own entries.
+If you set the activity up as Separate individual blogs only teachers will see entries from all students.
+Students will see only their own entries when they access the activity

 • Choose a name from the Separate individuals filter to view only their entries.